myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > This is another fringe in theory:
 >
-> when everything melts, even hell may send refugees.
+> Khen everything melts, even hell may send refugees.
 And if those refugees can no longer work as [**Satans**](../../02-the-creations.../waivfves-1/26.-nothing-the-genesis/26.1.-satans-pfp.md), perhaps they must be recorded as something else: [**Retired Satans**](../../02-the-creations.../waivfves-1/26.-nothing-the-genesis/26.1.-satans-pfp.md).

 ***